emilyrosenberg/worldwide-game/README.md

 <br>
 - Button area: There are two buttons for answers: "True" and "False."
 Once the user clicks their choice, an alert shows whether it was right or wrong.
 There is also a button for "Next question," which loads the following question.
 <br>
-- Alerts: Pop-up alerts show the user whether their answer was correct or not.
-Once they close the alert window, the new score is incremented.
+- Responses: These show the user whether their answer was correct or not.
+I searched online for [tips](https://www.geeksforgeeks.org/how-to-stack-elements-in-css/), and layered elements with CSS to create this functionality.
+- Play again: This reloads the page, restarting the game from the beginning.
+I found information about how to do this from [freeCodeCamp](https://www.freecodecamp.org/news/javascript-refresh-page-how-to-reload-a-page-in-js/#:~:text=Method%201%3A%20How%20to%20Refresh,and%20loading%20the%20latest%20content.).

 ### Wireframes
 I used Balsamiq to create wireframes for this game.
 This was very helpful for planning the structure and functionality. <br>